mtlynch/mtlynch.io/content/notes/htfp-live/index.md

 Want an unfair advantage over everyone else on Hacker News?
 Invest in your writing.

-You don't have to be born an amazing writer.
-You can improve your writing and make it more engaging simply by putting in more effort.

 In this lesson, I'll talk about simple techniques to make your writing more engaging, how to avoid common writing pitfalls, and how to continually improve your writing.

 ### Lesson 5: Submission Day

 _Week of July 22nd, 2024_

+There's an art unto itself of submitting to Hacker News and participating in discussions there.
+You don't want to invest hours into an excellent article only to fumble your opportunity for a wide audience with a careless mistake on submission day.

-In this section, I'll walk you through the process of submitting your post to Hacker News, how to make the most out of your time on the front page, and how to keep the comment thread civil and friendly.
+In this lesson, I'll walk you through the process of submitting your post to Hacker News, how to make the most out of your time on the front page, and how to keep the comment thread civil and friendly.
+I'll also show you how you can recover if your Hacker News submission fails to gain traction.

-Even the best of posts sometimes get ignored by Hacker News.

-In this lesson, I'll show you what to do when your post fails to reach the front page, and why it's not always as hopeless as it may first appear.

 ### Lesson 6: My Process from Start to Finish